 Could you make sense of it?

 Even calculated against Nolan’s usual origami plots, Tenet stretches viewers comprehension to its restrictions.
 The tale hinges on the concept of “inversion”.
-It’s the concept that factors can appear to travel backwards in time, although some viewers have struggled to entirely grasp this idea, what with Tenet’s reams of exposition, not helped by sometimes muffled dialogue and distractingly breathtaking action sequences.
+It’s the concept that factors can appear to travel backwards in time, although some viewers have struggled to entirely grasp this idea, what with Tenet’s reams of exposition, not helped by sometimes sell my house fast jacksonville muffled dialogue and distractingly breathtaking action sequences.

 The additional you get into the plot, the additional difficult it will become to continue to keep observe of what is what and who’s when.
 It’s like attempting to total a cryptic crossword while reciting the 13 occasions desk backwards while on a tightrope in excess of the Grand Canyon.
 “Don’t try out to fully grasp it, come to feel it,” Clémence Poésy’s scientist advises our hero, recognized only as The Protagonist (John David Washington).
 So were being we sensation it?
 And did we realize it?